Types Of Classic Car Insurance

 - Big block V8 engines

-Collector Car Insurance for Newer Vehicles - Including Limited Production, Exotic, and Special Interest
+Newer Vehicles - Including Limited Production, Exotic, And Special Interest

 Helping define exotic vehicles are characteristics such as cutting-edge design, technology or performance - as well as production numbers.
 Generally, exotic vehicles have annual production numbers of 3,000 or less.

-And when it comes to what's considered a special interest vehicle, these have rare features or come equipped with special edition packages that avid hobbyists consider collectible.
+Special interest vehicles have rare features or have special edition packages that avid hobbyists consider collectible.
 Depending on their use, contemporary collectibles may qualify for money-saving coverage that offers the proper protection.

-Other Vehicles - Including Modified Vehicles, Trucks, Retired Commercial Vehicles and more
+Other Vehicles - Including Modified Vehicles, Trucks, Retired Commercial Vehicles And More

-If collectible vehicles are part of your world, you'll know that there are a whole host of other categories of vehicles that are precious and need protecting.
-Here are but a few for which we can help you find the proper insurance coverage:
+There are a whole host of other categories of vehicles that are precious and need protecting.
+Here are a few we can help with :

-- Trucks and other Utility Vehicles: These collectibles are gaining in popularity.
-And to qualify for special coverage, they can no longer be used for such purposes as hauling or towing.
-They're too old and precious for that.
+- Trucks and other utility vehicles : These collectibles are gaining in popularity.
+To qualify for this they can no longer be used for such purposes as hauling or towing.

-- Retired Commercial Vehicles: Bring us your old and pampered fire trucks and buses and tow trucks and such.
+- Retired work vehicles : Old and pampered fire trucks and buses and tow trucks and such.
 As a classic and large vehicle, appropriate use and proper storage are key concerns.

-- Vehicles being actively restored: With these soon-to-be-shining specimens, good photographs and restoration details are vital.
+- Vehicles with a restoration in progress : With these soon-to-be-shining specimens, good photographs and restoration details are vital.

-- Military Vehicles: For such vehicles, coverage requirements will include being from 1985 or older, garaged, not used off-road or in battle re-enactments and, of course, with armaments removed or disabled.
+- Military vehicles :Coverage requirements include being from 1985 or older.
+They need not be used off-road or in battle re-enactments.
+Armaments need to be removed or disabled.

-- Tractors : Collectible insurance coverage criteria include being from 1980 or older, restored or in excellent original condition, garaged, and not put to any utility use.
+- Tractors : They must be 1980 or older, restored or in excellent original condition, garaged, and no utility use.